A-Rohit-Reddy/amfoss-tasks/Task-01/README.md

 ## COMMANDS LEARNT

 	cd <directory_path>: Changes the current working directory to the specified path.

+	ls -la : To fetch the list of files in the directory

 	python3 [filename] : To run a python file